 Dedicated Legal Representation when you Suffer Medical Malpractice

-If you or a family member suffer serious injury due to a medical mistake, delivery negligence in Baltimore, or other substandard medical care, the legal team at Schochor and Staton, P.A. can help.
+If you or a family member suffer serious injury due to a medical mistake, delivery negligence in Baltimore, or other substandard medical care, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. can help.
 We represent clients throughout Washington D.C. and Maryland, including Baltimore, Silver Spring, Upper Marlboro, Rockville, Greenbelt, Annapolis, and Columbia.

 When you have questions, we offer strong legal representation and superb legal support.
 Call 410-234-1000 or contact us today to schedule a free consultation today.